If you are the sort of guy who gives girls presents, you might want to give them Mangalitsa soap.

 If you want to buy some Mangalitsa pancetta, I recommend Salumeria Biellese (make sure you ask for the Mangalitsa pancetta).
 They've bought tons (literally) of our bellies, turing them into pancetta.
 I haven't tried any, but the lardo they made from our fatback was fantastic.

+The fear was that she'd gotten fat and barren.
+But then, after being rebred at Mosefund, she had 7 piglets.
 Here's an article that mentions Dr. Hollo and Mosefund Farm, another much bigger farm, that also bought pigs from Heath Putnam Farms.